 Mont Saint Michel is in Normandy, France right at the border between Normandy and Brittany.
 It is situated on a tidal island in the middle of a vast bay that separates Normandy from Brittany and is connected to the mainland by a causeway.

-It’s also a non-negotiable on a trip to France where you plan to explore Normandy.
+Read More | Normandy: Visiting Mont St Michel is a non-negotiable on a trip to France where you plan to explore Normandy.
 Here are 19 fabulous things to do in Normandy

 Mont Saint Michel gets about 2.5 million visitors a year and is the second most visited tourist destination in France after Paris.
 Try visiting le Mont Saint Michel in the off-season.
 July and August are peak seasons and the narrow streets get extremely crowded.
 If summer is the best time for you, arrive early in the morning or stay in the village overnight to enjoy the evening when most tourists have left.

 Consider the Tides: Another consideration when visiting Mont Saint Michel, is the tides.
-Do you want to walk on the tide floor with a guide?
+Do you want to walk on the Tide floor with a guide?

 Read More | Love UNESCO World Heritage sites?
 How about visiting the pilgrimage site of Rocamadour France?

-Visiting Mont Saint Michel From Paris:
+Visiting Mont St Michel From Paris:

 Mont Saint Michel is easily accessible by car and is in an ideal location for a road trip in Normandy and/or Brittany.
 Click Here to Book a Car Rental

-From Paris, this small group tour of Mont Saint-Michel includes cider tasting.
+- From Paris, this small group tour of Mont Saint-Michel includes cider tasting.

-From Bayeux to Mont Saint-Michel
+- From Bayeux to Mont Saint-Michel

-And this 2-day tour includes Mont Saint-Michel and the Loire Valley.
+- This 2-day tour includes Mont Saint-Michel and the Loire Valley.

 By Train To Rennes, France: